 I realised that not doing this and splitting up Christmas day was just going to be exhausting, not just on us parents, but also on Coby.
 I wanted him to have quality time with both his families and this seemed the most obvious way.

-It also meant that when it was my turn for the 1st part of the holidays that I could go home to York if I ever wanted.
+It also meant that when it was my turn for the first part of the holidays that I could go home to York if I ever wanted.
 Luckily, we have the same routine with my step-daughter Lucy too, so our Christmas Day this year is actually the 28th December – we do it ALL on that date!

 Just before Christmas we’ll usually also do a few things to get us all ‘in the mood’.
 Last year we painted pottery and this year we went over to Brown Bear Bakery in Wokingham, run by the lovely Michelle and made gingerbread houses!
-Check these babies out… YUM!

 Lucy also came on one of my Christmas cupcake classes which was really nice… even the crazy, sugar induced 30 minutes in the afternoon where she literally chewed everyone’s ears off after eating a huge lump of fondant!